SCAIL: Towards Studio-Grade Character Animation via In-Context Learning of 3D-Consistent Pose Representations: Method

-As the alignment stage in inference may introduces approximation error, we also exert augmentation on camera parameters ${\text{Cam}}^{3\times3}$ to enhance the model's robustness towards camera variance.
-Since in training we sample reference image from other parts of the video, we restrict the augmentation scale in camera manipulation within a limited range to provide anchor for where motion happens, so that our method can strike a balance between the controllability of location and natural motion transfer in further generation.
+As the alignment stage in inference may introduces approximation error, we simulates such error in training by directly applying such aligning method using the reference image and the first frame of the driving sequence (the reference image and driving sequence are sampled from different parts of the video) and exerting modest disturbance on camera parameters ${\text{Cam}}^{3\times3}$ to enhance the model's robustness towards camera variance.
+Such design strikes a balance between the controllability of location and robust motion transfer.

 \